 What Steps Should One Take After a Tooth Extraction?

-After having a tooth extraction, it is essential to provide your mouth with proper care and attention during the recovery process:
+After a tooth extraction, it is essential to provide your mouth with proper care and attention during recovery.
+During recovery after a tooth extraction, you should:

-- Apply an ice pack or cold compress for 10-15 minutes at a time to reduce swelling.
+- Apply an ice pack or cold compress for 10-15 minutes to reduce swelling.

 - Take all medications as prescribed by your dentist.